jameslegoff92/PayAPI/README.md

 ## Objectives

 - The goal of __Version #1__ of this project was to create a multi-page digital marketing website for a start-up organization.
 The site should be responsive.
 Hence, it should look good on all screen sizes.
 The site should look good on all modern browsers and mobile devices.
-The site should receive a passing score whene analyzed by Google's PageSpeed tool.
-It should also turn up no erros when its HTML is passed through the W3C's HTML validator.
+The site should receive a passing score when analyzed by Google's PageSpeed tool.
+It should also turn up no errors when its HTML is passed through the W3C's HTML validator.

 - __Version #2__ will add the functionality of registering a client to a database, and sending an email to the user if they signup for our newsletter.